IBM/varnish-operator/docs/installation.md

 Since the operator is packaged into a Helm chart, the update is done by a simple `helm upgrade` command.

-Note that when the operator version updates, the Varnish images get updated as well which causes a restart of all Varnish pods controlled by the operator.
-Since Varnish is an in-memory cache it means that **all cached data will be lost** so plan your upgrade procedure accordingly.
+Note that when the operator version updates, the Varnish images get updated as well.
+That means that Varnish pods needs to be restarted with new configuration.
+As Varnish is an in-memory cache, it means losing cache data.
+To prevent accidental cache loss, by default, the update strategy is `OnDelete` which means the pods won't automatically get restarted.
+To update the pod you need to delete the pod manually, and it will come back with the new configuration.
+This behavior can be changed by setting the desired update strategy in the `.spec.statefulSet.updateStrategy` object.
+See [Varnish Service Configuration](varnish-service-configuration.md) section for more details.

 ## Uninstalling the Operator